e2vinodj/Claim_Terminations/chapter1.md

               index=1,
-              not_called_msg = "Have you used the function to select the columns?", args_not_specified = "Have you specified, all the 4 column names as in the table?", incorrect_msg = c("Have you used the function to select the columns? ", "Have you specified, all the 4 column names as in the table?"))
+              not_called_msg = "Have you used the function to select the columns?", args_not_specified = "Have you specified, all the 4 column names as in the table?", incorrect_msg = c("Have you specified the table name correctly in the function?", "Have you specified the column 'fake_claim_id'?",
+                                "Have you specified the column 'Gender'?",
+                                "Have you specified the column 'Claim_Type'?",
+                                "Have you specified the column 'Max_Ben_Bucket'?"
+                                ))

 test_function("select", args = c("temp_ctr_data", "-fake_claim_id"),
               index=2,
-              not_called_msg = "Have you used the function to select the columns?", args_not_specified = "Have you specified the column names to keep/remove and are they named as in the table?", incorrect_msg = c("Have you used the function to select the columns? ", "Have you specified the column names to keep/remove and are they named as in the table?"))
+              not_called_msg = "Have you used the function to select the columns?", args_not_specified = "Have you specified the column names to keep/remove and are they named as in the table?", incorrect_msg = c("Have you specified the table name correctly in the function?", "Have you specified the column 'fake_claim_id' to remove?"
+                               ))

 test_function("select", args = c("ctr_data", "TQ_Status", "Cov_Type_Bucket", "Terminations"),
               index=3,
-              not_called_msg = "Have you used the function to select the columns?", args_not_specified = "Have you specified, all the 3 column names as in the table?", incorrect_msg = c("Have you used the function to select the columns? ", "Have you specified, all the 3 column names as in the table?"))
+              not_called_msg = "Have you used the function to select the columns?", args_not_specified = "Have you specified, all the 3 column names as in the table?", incorrect_msg = c("Have you specified the table name correctly in the function?", "Have you specified the column 'TQ_Status'?",
+                                "Have you specified the column 'Cov_Type_Bucket'?",
+                                "Have you specified the column 'Terminations'?"
+                               ))
+test_object(new_ctr_data)
 test_error()
 success_msg("Good work!")
 ```